Goodbye to All That

 To The Hollywood Reporter, more hypocrisy from Hollywood's gun-control advocates.

 This story comes from the book “The Cynic: The Political Education of Mitch McConnell” by Alec MacGillis.
 The entire book is a quick, sad read, which only takes us to the 2014 re-election of the Worst Senator in America, but the story below is only tangentially related to McConnell.
 It's mostly about How Things Work.

 Most of the words below are MacGillis'.

-On October 11, 2000, 300 million gallons of coal slurry, a mix of mud, coal waste, and chemicals, broke through the 68-acre holding pond of the Martin County Coal Corporation's Big Branch Refuse Impoundment, and ran a 75-mile course of destruction downstream to the Ohio River.
+In October 2000, 300 million gallons of coal slurry—a mix of mud, coal waste, and chemicals—broke through a holding pond of the Martin County Coal Corporation's Big Branch Refuse Impoundment, and ran 75 miles downstream to the Ohio River.
 It killed 1.6 million fish, countless wildlife, carried away roads and bridges, and contaminated the water systems of more than 27,000 people.

 The investigative team from the U.S. Department of Labor's Mine Safety and Health Administration was led by Tony Oppegard, a senior political appointee, and Jack Spadaro, a career MSHA engineer.

 - Martin County Coal's owner, mining giant Massey Energy

 Six years earlier, following an earlier, smaller slurry spill in the same spot, an MSHA engineer made a series of recommendations, but none of them were carried out, and MSHA never followed up.
 Now it was going to.
 Oppegard and Spadaro's team was ready to bring eight separate violations against Massey, including potential criminal-negligence charges.